-How To Collect and Report This Data In a Meditech Environment
+How to Collect and Report This Data through Meditech and Transcription Systems

 Some statistics will be captured directly through the ADT and Health Records modules of Meditech.
 However, much of the workload data must be captured using other electronic or manual systems such as the 3M Health Data Management System.
 Control documents have been developed in Excel spreadsheets to assist regions with data capture and tallying at month end.
 These are available from Committee members.